Vopaaz/big-data-psg-lgd/src/main/java/FetchStore/doc.md

 1. Logs contain all the logging information equal or higher than 'info' level.
 2. JSON files of match result are the raw result from
  API: https://wiki.teamfortress.com/wiki/WebAPI/GetMatchHistoryBySequenceNum
-3. Replays are binary files that can be executed by the Dota2's client
+3. Replays are binary files that can be executed by the Dota2's client.
+When we meet a professional game, we download its replay, and download a random public match and a rank match too.
 4. Parsed data should be refer to: https://github.com/Vopaaz/big-data-psg-lgd/blob/master/src/main/java/ParseStore/doc.md

+##Error Handling
+When we encounter an error calling [valve's API](https://wiki.teamfortress.com/wiki/WebAPI/GetMatchHistoryBySequenceNum)。 We increase the starting sequence number and continue.<br>
+When we encounter a downloading error, we skip the current downloading task. <br>
+When we can't connect to the database, we crash our program.